codemod-com/docs/docs/cli/advanced-usage.md

 ## Options

-The following options can be used to change the default behavior of the Codemod.com CLI.
+The following options can be used to change the default behavior of the Codemod CLI.
 Option-specific information is provided below.

 ### `--include`